-Section 3.4.1(h) Other lines of Business - If other lines of business are considered investments of the illustrated block of business, the actuary should consider whether cash flows originating in such lines are recognized in the assumptions underlying the disciplined current scale.
+Section 3.4.1(h) Other lines of Business-If other lines of business are considered investments of the illustrated block of business, the actuary should consider whether cash flows originating in such lines are recognized in the assumptions underlying the disciplined current scale.
 In deciding whether and how to reflect these cash flows, the actuary should consider the time horizon of the investment/investor relationship and the insurer's actual practice for reflecting these cash flows in determining nonguaranteed elements.

 A. It is possible for a line of business to invest in another line of business or a subsidiary company, depending upon corporate structure and internal reporting practices.
-Such investment is required by the ASOP to be established in connection with asset allocations made to allocate investment income to policies, not derived solely for the purpose of self-support and lapse-support testing.
-According to such asset allocations, earnings from the investment in another line of business or subsidiary usually would flow to the block of business that made the investment.
-Intracompany borrowing may transpire by issuing notes from one line to another.
+Many actuaries allocate earnings from the investment in another line of business or subsidiary to the block of business that made the investment.

-As stated in the ASOP, returns from investments in other lines of business or subsidiaries may be incorporated into the investment return assumption consistent with company practice.
-If the other lines are also subject to the Model, many actuaries would coordinate these assumptions.
-If the block of business assumes a periodic return from a subsidiary, the actuary for the subsidiary may consider an offsetting periodic expense or reduction in investment return.
+If the other lines are also subject to the Model, most actuaries coordinate the investment return factors with the other lines of business.
+If the block of business assumes a periodic return from a subsidiary, many actuaries consider an offsetting periodic expense or reduction in investment return.

-5) Q. What is the earned rate for a new money product when no assets are purchased, for example when expenses exceed premium in early policy years?
+Q 2.5: What is the earned rate for a new money product when no assets are purchased, for example when expenses exceed premium in early policy years?

 Section 3.4.1 ...
 To the extent actual experience is determinable, available and credible, the actuary should use actual experience when setting experience factors underlying the disciplined current scale.
 When such suitable data are lacking, experience factors should be derived in a reasonable and appropriate manner from actual experience of other similar classes of business.
-Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference....
+Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference

-Section 3.4.1(a) Investment Return- The investment return factors underlying the disciplined current scale should be reasonably based on recent actual investment experience, net of default costs, of the assets supporting the policy block....
+Section 3.4.1(a) Investment Return-The experience factor used for investment income (the investment return factors) underlying the disciplined current scale should be reasonably based on recent actual investment experience, net of default costs, of the assets supporting the policy block....